Cononley: The Swire family and Cononley Hall

 The Swire Family lived at Cononley Hall from the 17th to the 19th centuries.
 An existent date stone, evidently moved from its original position and possibly recut bears the date 1683.
 A second date stone for 1680, probably removed when ancillary buildings were demolished about 1930, is now owned by members of the current Swire family.
 These facts, in addition to the style of the building, suggest that the oldest part of the present Hall was built in the 1680s for Samuel and Elizabeth Swire.
 Similar houses in the Airedale often have three gables and the same maybe true of the 17th century Cononley Hall.
 The cellars may survive from an earlier building on the site.
 According to John William Moorhouse, who could have been present, during alterations to the building in 1903 a 'secret passage' was found near the large fireplace on the ground floor of 'The Old Hall'.
-The discovery was linked to a earlier story that a Jacobite kinsman of the then owners, another Samuel and Elizabeth Swire, had escaped from the hall through such a passage in 1745 when pursued by George II's forces.
+The discovery was linked to an earlier story that a Jacobite kinsman of the then owners, another Samuel and Elizabeth Swire, had escaped from the hall through such a passage in 1745 when pursued by George II's forces.
 The passage, perhaps useable by a desperate man, is likely to be the substantial stone walled water conduit seen by Trevor Hodgson in the late 20th century.
 Samuel and Elizabeth's second son, John, born in 1737, would be the grandfather of his namesake who established the internationally known business of John Swire & Sons in the early 19th century.
 Their elder son, Roger, born in 1735, probably lived to oversee the rebuilding of Cononley Hall before his death in 1778.
 The western wing of the old house was retained but a new taller classically proportioned building was erected beside it.
 Unfortunately Roger's son and grandson would only enjoy the new building for relatively short periods.
 In 1837 Cononley Hall was sold and, after a succession of owners and uses, was divided into three houses in 1911.

 Roger Swire (1735–78) was the principal beneficiary of the enclosure of Cononley Moor in 1768.
 The enclosure completed a process which had been underway in Cononley for centuries and which removed the last common land available to smallholders with little land of their own.
-Another major beneficiary was Richard Wainman of Carr Head in Cowling, who was a descendant of the above mentioned Bradley family.
+Another major beneficiary was Richard Wainman of Carr Head in Cowling, who was a descendant of the above-mentioned Bradley family.
 However, a number of farmers received uneconomical, and often poorly situated, allocations as a result of the enclosure and were forced to sell their land to the larger landowners.
 This process added to the increasing number of breadwinners who were skilled tradesmen or handloom weavers.